-The pipeline approach to forecasting revenue involves tracking and measuring the organization’s sales pipeline.
-The idea being that some percentage of the opportunities the sales team is working on will turn into real work.
-The tricky part with this approach is trying to determine what the size of each deal will be and what the “some percentage” of the pipeline is.
+The pipeline forecasting process involves tracking and measuring the organization’s future sales — or their sales pipeline.
+The idea being that some percentage of the sales forecast will turn into real work.
+The tricky part with this approach is trying take an educated guess around what the size of each deal will be, and what the “some percentage” of the pipeline is.
 Many organizations will use the percent likelihood of an opportunity, represented by the stage it is in, to factor the total revenue forecast.
 That being said, it is usually not until much later in the sales process that a reasonable estimation for size and duration is made.
 This limits how far into the future this type of forecast can reach.

 - Pipeline data is usually accessible and easy to understand.

 - Historical win rates can add confidence to the model.

 - Sales team could be overly optimistic, leading to inflated projections.

 - Doesn’t provide great detail for when the revenue will be earned.

 Similar to the pipeline approach, using your backlog for financial forecasting involves looking at the total amount of revenue that your organization has contracted but have not yet earned.
 When using backlog to forecast revenue, you don’t need to worry as much about factoring for uncertainty, but rather realistically distributing the revenue growth over time.
 This distribution can be done by calculating the typical run rate of your team for a given period and dividing that into the total revenue figure.